garbados/eliza-js/readme.md

-# Eliza
+# Lizbeth

-Easily use the [Robotic Rogerian Therapist, ELIZA](http://en.wikipedia.org/wiki/ELIZA) as either a CLI or in other JS projects.
+A CLI and `require`-able library for using the [Robotic Rogerian Therapist, ELIZA](http://en.wikipedia.org/wiki/ELIZA).

 ## As a CLI

 To install, use [npm](https://npmjs.com) and, in your terminal, type:

-    npm install -g eliza
+    npm install -g lizbeth

 Then, you're ready to administer robotic therapy:

-	eliza
+	lizbeth
 	> Eliza: How do you do.
 Please tell me your problem.
 	> You: _